surajvm1/surajv311.github.io/_posts/2025-07-06-finance-learnings.md

 - **Global Funds**: Diversify across multiple countries and regions
 - **Emerging Market Funds**: Focus on developing economies with higher growth potential

-**Tax Considerations**: International funds are taxed as debt funds - gains held for less than 3 years are taxed as per your income slab, while gains beyond 3 years are taxed at 20% with indexation benefits.
+**Tax Considerations**: International funds are taxed as capital gains - gains held for less than 3 years are taxed as per your income slab, while gains beyond 3 years are taxed at 20% with indexation benefits.

-## Government-Backed Investment Options
+### Government-Backed Investment Options

-### Public Provident Fund (PPF)
+#### Public Provident Fund (PPF)
 PPF represents one of India's most attractive long-term investment options, combining tax benefits with decent returns and complete safety.
 It's designed to encourage long-term savings for retirement.

 **Triple Tax Benefit (EEE):**